KendrickOrg/kendrick/README.md

 * Download Pharo 6.1 VM depending of your platform: http://pharo.org/download
 * Load Kendrick: Open Pharo 6.1 image then right-click anywhere to open the main menu.
 Choose Playground to execute script.
 Paste the script below in Playground, select all then right-click and choose Do it to execute this.
+* You need first to update the Iceberg version in your image.
+See CONTRIBUTING.md for more details.

 ```Smalltalk
 Metacello new